The sweetest fruit is the type that peels itself.

 The third street gets slippery.
 You'll see.

-Super rare Joan Ellis authored Midwood-Tower lesbian sleaze novel about a female painter and female model who come together over more than just art, 1964, with Paul Rader on the cover chores.
+Super rare Joan Ellis authored Midwood-Tower lesbian sleaze novel about a painter and model who come together over more than just art, 1964, with Paul Rader on the cover chores.

 Let's go upstairs and slip out of our pajamas, daddy-o, then I can tuck you in nice and snug.